tom--/yii2-dynamic-ar/README.md

 So even though DynamicActiveRecord supports `__isset()` and `issetAttribute()`, there's no need for an applications to use them on dynamic attributes.

+That may *sound* intricate but in practice it makes DynamicActiveRecord easy to use.

 ## Further reading